GregoryBWilson/Challenges/Module1/Written_Report_Challenge1.md

 ![This is a graph from my Kickstarter_Challenge.xlsx spreadsheet](Resources/Outcomes_vs_Goals.png "Theater Outcomes vs Goals - Raw Numbers")
 ### Analysis of Outcomes Based on Country

-####What do we know?
+**What do we know?**
+This is what we have determine based on the work that Louise has contracted us to do.
 - Louise's campaign to seek investment in June was a little late in the year just missing the May peek season.
 However that is typically still in a fairly successful time of the year for investor funding
 - Louise's goal was reasonable in terms of what she was looking to raise as she was well below the $5,000 apparent psychological threshold
 - Unfortunately, Louise fell short of her goal

-####How can we help?
+**How can we help?**
-Not wanting to leave Louis without a more significant plan to improve her chances next time I decide to have a look at the market in which she was competing.
-Using a pivot table with countries as row I noticed that three countries were worth looking at for the theater/play category: Canada, Great Britain and the United States.
-The tables below yield some valuable information for Louis:
+Not wanting to leave Louis without a more significant plan to improve her chances next time, I decide to have a look at the market in which she was competing.
+Using a pivot table with countries as rows, I noticed that three countries were worth looking at for the theater/play category: Canada, Great Britain and the United States.
+Tables x.x and x.y below yield some valuable information for Louis:
 - While the United States has by far the most campaigns the overall success rate is only 62%
-- In Great Britain the success rate is a whooping 77% overall with successes 3.4 times more likely than failures
+- In Great Britain the success rate is an impressive 77% overall with successes 3.4 times more likely than failures
-- If Louise feels the logistics of a launch in Great Britain is too difficult, she might consider Canada as an option due to the favourable investment environment and the relative proximity to the US
+- If Louise feels the logistics of a launch in Great Britain are too difficult, she might consider Canada as an option due to the favourable investment environment and the relative proximity to the US

 ![This is a graph from my Kickstarter_Challenge.xlsx spreadsheet](Resources/Success_Rate.png "Theater Outcomes vs Goals - Raw Numbers")